 Paul Glenshaw's lifelong passions over several disciplines all fuel the same goal: storytelling.
 In addition to being an instructor and lecturer for the Smithsonian Associates, Paul is co-director, writer, and producer of the just completed documentary The Lafayette Escadrille.
 He is a frequent contributor to the Smithsonian’s Air & Space magazine, and recent drawing projects in crude work with the Folger Shakespeare Library and the National Museum of Health and Medicine.
 He is also a writer and producer for the theater, radio, museum exhibits, interactive media, and STEM education.
 He lives in Silver Spring, Maryland and is a graduate of Washington University in St. Louis.

-Drawing should be as rigorous as it is fun.
+Learning to draw should be as rigorous as it is fun.
 Building skill invariably leads to greater joy in both creating and appreciating art.
-More than anything, drawing is about learning to trust one's eyes as the incredible instruments they are.
-One should never worry about doing a bad pictureâ€”the paper can be recycled.
+Drawing is about learning to trust one's eyes as the incredible instruments they are, discovering a new kind of eye-hand coordination, and to never worry about making a mistake or a bad picture.
+Erasers help us correct mistakes, and paper can be recycled.